Jamu: Popularity

 Indonesian physicians were initially not very interested in jamu.
 During the second conference of the Indonesian Association of Physicians, held in Solo in March 1940, two presentations on the topic were given.
 During the Japanese occupation, Indonesia's Jamu Committee was formed in 1944.
 During the following decades, the popularity of jamu increased, although physicians had rather ambivalent opinions about it.

 Indonesia—home to highly diversified herbs products—expects domestic sales of herbal and traditional medicine, including food supplements and cosmetics, to expand by 15 percent by 2014 to Rp 15 trillion (US$1.23 billion) compared to 2013, due to its increasingly health-conscious middle-income bracket, according to the Indonesian Herbal and Traditional Medicine Association (Gabungan Pengusaha Jamu/GP Jamu).
 Jamu contributes Rp 3 trillion (US$73.29 million) to overall sales.

 Several Indonesian leading figures are known as the endorser of jamu herbal products, including former first lady Tien Soeharto, business figures Mooryati Soedibyo and Jaya Suprana, and President Joko Widodo.
 Joko admitted that he had consumed the herbal medicine, locally known as temulawak jahe (the mixture of ginger and curcuma) for 17 years which he believed has helped him in his daily activities as well as to repair the liver and digestive functions.

+The 2025 Netflix film Abadi nan Jaya (The Elixir) centers around a zombie outbreak caused by jamu intended to reverse aging.

 Form

 Jamu is often distributed in the form of powder, pills, capsules, and drinking liquid.
-Jamu shops, which sell only ingredients or prepare the jamu on spot as required by buyers, as well as women roaming the street to sell jamu, is a commonly seen way to distribute jamu in Indonesia.
-Nowadays, jamu is also mass manufactured and exported.
-There are often concerns as to quality, consistency, and cleanliness in not only the locally distributed but also manufactured forms.
+Jamu shops, which sell only ingredients or prepare the jamu on the spot as required by buyers, as well as women roaming the street to sell jamu, are common ways to distribute jamu in Indonesia.
+Nowadays, jamu is also mass-manufactured and exported.
+There are often concerns about quality, consistency, and cleanliness, not only in the locally distributed but also the manufactured forms.

 Quasi-health

-There are a few quasi-health related uses for jamu, for example curiously promoted to enhance sexual pleasure, but also traditionally manage post childbirth trauma.
+There are a few quasi-health-related uses for jamu, for example, curiously promoted to enhance sexual pleasure, but also traditionally manage post childbirth trauma.
 There are kinds of jamu to increase sexual stamina for men, as well as others to tighten the vagina for women (with names like Sari Rapat ("Essence of Tightness"), Rapat Wangi ("Tight and Fragrant"), and even Empot Ayam ("Tight as a Chicken's Anus").
 Some exported to far as Kenya under names Tongkat ajimat madura, or madura sticks.
-See also hee yum grass (thai herbalism).

 Herbs for jamu

-There are hundreds of herbs for jamu prescriptions, some are:
+There are hundreds of herbs for jamu prescriptions; some are: